mw-orcl/Move_Improve/lab600/content.md

 $ ls –al
 ```

 ​	3.
-Restrict the private permissions, ie: labkey is the private key
+Restrict the permissions of labkey or your own key

 ```
 $ chmod 0700 labkey